-The District's mission is to acquire and preserve a regional greenbelt of open space land in perpetuity, protect and restore the natural environment, and provide opportunities for ecologically sensitive public enjoyment and education.
-A variety of policies are in place to guide the District in this mission.
+The Midpeninsula Regional Open Space District is a public agency that has successfully protected nearly 65,000 acres of open space throughout Santa Clara and San Mateo counties since 1972.
+Midpen was created by voters to acquire and preserve in perpetuity open space and agricultural land of regional significance, to protect and restore the natural environment, to preserve rural character and encourage viable agricultural use of land resources, and to provide opportunities for ecologically sensitive public enjoyment and education.
+A variety of policies are in place to guide us in this mission.

 Definition and Philosophy